The Selle BusinessĀ Blog

 Values in the Decision-Making Process

 Today, thankfully, there are many more options for environmentally friendly packaging.
 I’ve found Eco-Enclose, a B-Corp that produces high-quality 100% post-consumer materials that I would have loved when I ran my apothecary.
 These choices make holding onto a value easier, but it’s still essential to weigh the pros and cons with every decision your company makes, from choosing a vendor to sourcing an ingredient to hiring a new employee.
-How do your values fit in this context, in this decision?
-Do your values interfere with making a profit?
-They might.
-In these instances, you must communicate with all team members to ascertain how much interference is acceptable versus how strongly you will advocate for your values.
-It's a constant question and worthy of many conversations.
-No decision should be weighed without this context, and once you've made a decision, be prepared to defend it.

 It's a Tricky Balance!

 Part of our work as companies is to “be a force for good,” which is the slogan of B-Lab, the nonprofit entity that assesses and certifies companies to be B-Corps.
 Balancing good with solvency can be tricky and this is where having company values serves as a foundation for decision-making.
-Values can’t just be a list of words on computer screen.
-Instead, it takes real work and dialogue within a team (from executives to field workers) to identify what’s really important and what will serve as a guidepost for all decisions yet to come.
+Values can’t just be a list of words on a computer screen.
+Instead, it takes real work and dialogue within a team (from executives to field workers) to identify what’s really important, what's shared, and what will serve as a guidepost for all decisions yet to come.